MrThearMan/dynamics-client/README.md

 #### *from_dynamics_date_format(...) → datetime*

 - date: str - ISO datestring from Dynamics database, in form: YYYY-mm-ddTHH:MM:SSZ.
-- to_timezone: str - Name of the timezone, from 'pytz.all_timezones', to convert the date to.
+- to_timezone: str = "UCT" - Name of the timezone, from 'pytz.all_timezones', to convert the date to.
                              This won't add 'tzinfo', instead the actual time part will be changed from UCT to what the time is at 'to_timezone'.
-Default is "UCT".

 Convert a ISO datestring from Dynamics database to a datetime-object.